About Meat and Muscle Biology

 Meat and Muscle Biology is the premier, fully open access journal that is a publication home for a broad scope of high quality, peer-reviewed manuscripts on all aspects of meat science (including meat derived from domestic mammals, avians, reptiles, aquaculture species, amphibians, wild capture mammals, synthetic meat analogs and cell culture) applied muscle biology and related topics.

 Scope and PurposeThe American Meat Science Association (AMSA) fosters community and professional development among individuals who create and apply science to efficiently provide safe and high quality meat.

 MMB is a gold open access online publication, allowing maximum exposure immediately after publication and extending its reach freely across the globe.
-High quality, pertinent, and timely basic and applied research will be published on meat and muscle biology from domestic mammals, avians, aquaculture species, amphibians, wild capture mammals, and synthetic meat analogs.
+High quality, pertinent, and timely basic and applied research will be published on meat and muscle biology from domestic mammals, avians, reptiles, aquaculture species, amphibians, wild capture mammals, and synthetic meat analogs.
 Topics can include any factors affecting meat and its use, including production, quality, composition, processing, safety, and value of edible products including muscle biology and biochemistry, human nutrition, food safety, sensory evaluation, consumer science, new or improved meat related analytical procedures, processing and sensing technologies, and marketing of meat products.

 MMB is indexed by the following services:

 - Google Scholar

 MMB is published by the Iowa State University Digital Press on behalf of the American Meat Science Association.

 701 Morrill Rd